 - 218 grams icing sugar 1 3/4 cup, sifted

-- 500 grams Philadelphia cream cheese 2 blocks, stick to Philadelphia brand because it's the best!, fridge cold
+- 500 grams Philadelphia cream cheese (full fat, regular) 2 blocks, stick to Philadelphia brand because it's the best!, fridge cold

 To make the sugared cranberries